abraunegg/onedrive/readme.md

 - Sync directory location, system mount points, and partition types
 - A full debug log, shared securely as described above

-Providing complete and accurate information greatly improves the ability to reproduce, diagnose, and resolve your issue.
+Providing complete information makes it much easier to understand, reproduce, and resolve your issue quickly.

-> [!IMPORTANT]
+> [!NOTE]
-> By submitting a bug report, you are expected to:
+> Submitting a bug report starts a collaboration.
+To help us help you, please:
-> - Remain responsive to questions, clarifications, or additional information requests
+> - Stay available to answer questions or provide clarifications if needed
-> - Validate and confirm fixes in your own environment when a pull request (PR) addressing your issue is raised
+> - Test and confirm fixes in your own environment when a pull request (PR) is created for your issue

-> [!IMPORTANT]
+> [!TIP]
-> Bug reports that are **incomplete or missing required details may be closed without investigation**
+> Reports with missing details are much harder to investigate.
+Sharing as much as you can up front gives the best chance of a fast and accurate fix.

 ## Known issues